 The first International Coaching Course in Budapest was held in 1971.
-Since the establishment of the Course, over 1.500 participants from more than 85 countries and all continents of the world received their diploma at our University.
-As a result of the long time activity in the international coach education the Course management has developed cooperation with governmental and non-governmental institutions all over the world, which corresponded with the objectives of the course.
+Since the estab- lishment of the Course, over 2.000 participants from more than 90 countries and all continents of the world received their diploma at our University.
+As a result of the long time activity in the international coach education the Course management has devel- oped cooperation with governmental and non-governmental institutions all over the world, which corresponded with the objectives of the course.

-The ICC is initiated, organised and supervised by University of Physical Education, International Directorate.
-It is an intensive, concentrated, and intermediate level course.
-The course is organised in half-year intervals starting every March and September.
+The ICC is initiated, organised and supervised by the Hungarian University of Sports Science, International Relations Center.
+It is an intensive, concentrated and intermedi- ate level course organised in half-year intervals starting every March and September.
 Usually 7-10 sports are offered, depending on the demand and actual applications.
-See the application form for actual courses.
-The sports are carefully selected, based on traditions, long-term success of the Hungarian National Teams and the availability of our well-known lecturers and coaches.
+The sports are carefully selected, based on traditions, long-term success of the Hun- garian National Teams and the availability of our well-known lecturers and coaches.
 The duration of the course is three months.

 Course content in detail has been carefully selected to meet the needs of coaches working with generally young, developing athletes as well as with advanced athletes of elite sport.
-To train a competent coach, completion of both theory and practical/technical components of the programme is essential.
-Progress in the training programme requires active coaching to implement the knowledge gained in the coaching course; therefore all participants are involved in practical coaching work in the leading Hungarian sport clubs.
+To train a competent coach, completion of both theory and practical/ technical components of the programme is essential.
+Progress in the training pro- gramme requires active coaching to implement the knowledge gained in the coaching course; therefore all participants are involved in practical coaching work in the lead- ing Hungarian sport clubs.
 They are supervised by the senior lecturer and/or his/her assistants of the particular sport.
+The programme includes 120 theoretical and 180 practical teaching hours.
+In a chosen field of sports students receive intensive edu- cation in Anatomy, Physiology, Sport Psychology, Sport Pedagogy, Sport Sociology, Sport Management, Sport Administration, Sport and Research and Sport Practice.
+The Fall Course begins in mid-September, the Spring Course in mid-March.

 Language of Instruction